therootcompany/request.js/README.md

 ## Super simple to use

 @root/request is designed to be a drop-in replacement for request.
-It also supports Promises and async/await by default.
+It also supports Promises and async/await by default, enhanced stream support, and a few other things as mentioned below.

 ```bash
 npm install --save @root/request